nogibjj/IDS-706_rg361_week-4/README.md

    1. calculate the descriptive statistics (mean, median and standard deviation)
    2. generate a histogram of the selcted column

+``Matrix Testing`` is done to ensure that the code and repository function as expected in different versions of Python.

 The codes reads the data from the csv and stores it as a [polars DataFrame](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/index.html) for the analysis.

 **Note** : The script returns the descriptive stats as list and also saves the graph and the stats to a file while the notebook displays them within the notebook